jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 You should have the freedom to choose.
 Not only because it's proven so succesful in modern medicine and mixed-martial arts, but lets you harness evolution.

-And evolution has no limits, respects no rules, and doesn't care about your ideology.
+And evolution has no limits, respects no rules, and is the reason why you exist.

 ## There is No Lion King - Evolution

 - changing techniques/tools is evolution. changing tools is technological evolution.

 We weren't the first species to live on Earth and probably won't be the last.
 Life has survived billions of years without depending on any species.
 There's nothing special about any creature.
 We each survive and thrive according to the same laws of evolution.

+- evolution is the story of stories.
+With the same use of tools to overcome adversity, over and over again.

 Life needs evolution because the Universe is a hostile place that's.
 It's constantly changing; mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, and waves wash away shorelines.
 To respond to the ever-changing environment, Life must evolve a never-ending stream of new species that can find enough energy to procreate (Mayr 43).